hanjingo/doc/NOTE/DATABASE_SYSTEM_CONCEPTS/chapter3.md

 select count(distinct ID) from teches where semester='Spring' and year=2010;
 ```

-The attribute or attributes given in the `group by` clause are used to form groups.
+The attributes or attributes given in the `group by` clause are used to form groups.
 Tuples with the same value on all attributes in the `group by` clause are placed in one group:

 ```sql
 select dept_name, avg(salary) as avg_salary from instructor group by dept_name;